jdlph/MIOCSV/README.md

 ### Benchmarks

-We conduct benchmark tests using a [data set](test/csvreader.csv) with 25,921 lines and 12 fields[^3].
-We time the average of five runs in milliseconds for each implementation including reader and DictReader from Python CSV module as well.
+We conduct benchmark tests using a [data set](test/csvreader.csv) with 25,921 lines and 12 fields[^4].
+We time the average of five runs (in milliseconds) for each implementation including reader and DictReader from Python csv module as well.

 Facility | Reader | DictReader | MIOReader | MIODictReader | Python csv.reader | Python csv.DictReader
 :-------:| :-----:| :---------:| :-------: | :-----------: | :---------------: | :-------------------:
 CPU Time | 47 | 48 | 23 | 26 | 37 | 124

-[^3]: MacBook Pro (13-inch, 2020), CPU: Intel Core i5-1038NG7, RAM: 16GB 3733MHz LPDDR4X, Hard Drive: 512GB SSD, OS: Monterey 12.3.1, C++ Compiler: Apple clang 12.0.0, Python Interpreter: 3.7.6
+[^4]: MacBook Pro (13-inch, 2020), CPU: Intel Core i5-1038NG7, RAM: 16GB 3733MHz LPDDR4X, Hard Drive: 512GB SSD, OS: Monterey 12.3.1, C++ Compiler: Apple clang 12.0.0, Python Interpreter: 3.7.6

+**Note that** the core of Python csv.reader is **Iterable**, which is a **C implementation**. csv.DictReader is built upon csv.reader with additional operations in setting up fieldnanes (headers) and linking fieldnames to fields (records) for each line, which are written in Python.
+It accounts for their performance difference.
+Our Reader implementation relies on std::getline(), which implies a time bound of _**O(5N)**_ including two linear searches and three copy operations for each line.
+Its performance can be significantly improved by an _**O(3N)**_ implementation with one linear search and two copy operations even without using memory mapping, and will output its C-based counterpart.
+See the following section for detailed analysis and discussion.

 ### Under the Hood
 Parsing a CSV file or a file of any other delimited formats is essentially a linear search over the source file (as a stream of chars) and extract strings separated by the delimiter(s).